kayvansol/SparkOnKubernetes/README.md

 kubectl cp people.csv kayvan-release-spark-worker-{x}:/opt/bitnami/spark
 ```

+Notes:
-Note: you can download the file from [link](https://www.datablist.com/learn/csv/download-sample-csv-files)
+- you can download the file from [link](https://www.datablist.com/learn/csv/download-sample-csv-files)
+- you can also use a nfs share folder for read large csv file from it instead of copying it inside pods.

 2) Write some python codes inside **readcsv.py** please :
 ```